pizofreude/insightflow-retail-economic-pipeline/README.md

     ### **Dataset description**

     Performance of the wholesale & retail trade subsectors by MSIC group (3 digit), covering sales value and volume.
 The table provides a preview of the full dataset using the latest month of data only.
+    Renaming of column name due to SQL Reserved Keywords conflict:

+    - `date` → `ymd_date`
+    - `group` → `group_code`

-The column name group is renamed to group_code in our ingestion script.
+    These column names are renamed using our ingestion script.

     ### **Variable definitions**